Born: 1889, Limerick, Ireland.

 Francis Joseph McNamee, 6 months, born Holbrook, Suffolk.

 George was 22 years old, a Soldier ranked Private, for the 2nd Battalion of the York and Lancaster Regiment.

-George is remembered in St. Pancras Catholic Church Ipswich
+George is remembered on the war memorial at St. Pancras Catholic Church, Ipswich

 Suffolk Regiment, 7th Battalion